Skip to content

 │ passkey, hardware-protected

-MAIN ACCOUNT, adrian-main.agensai.eth
+MAIN ACCOUNT, yourname.agensai.eth

 │ JAW smart account, passkey-rooted